on all orders over $99*

 10kt gold is more affordable than 14kt or 18kt as it has less gold added.
 It is also much more durable because of the additives that give it more strength.

-10kt gold is used commonly in jewellery.
-However, delicate pieces with expensive diamonds and gemstones will generally have a higher Karat of gold.
+10kt gold is commonly used in jewellery.
+However, delicate pieces with expensive diamonds and gemstones will generally have a higher karat of gold.

 10Kt gold is pale compared to other karats.
-Higher Karat gold will be a bright yellow hue.
+Higher karat gold will be a bright yellow hue.
 As mentioned, the colour is affected by the alloys that are mixed with the gold.

 Gold with 18 karats is usually the highest content of pure gold that is used for jewellery.
-It does not have the strength that the lower Karat gold has as there are fewer other components.
+It does not have the strength that the lower karat gold has as there are fewer other components.

 The higher gold content makes it more expensive and not as durable.
 That means it will scratch or bend a lot more easily.

 All of this does not mean that it is not a good choice for jewellery.
-It can be used for rings but is also commonly used for earrings and necklaces.
+It can be used for rings but is also commonly used for gold earrings and gold necklaces.
 It can be worn daily if it is taken care of and it is stunning!